Michael our Commercial Executive discovered the enchanting city of Verona in March 2022.

 Verona has more than its fair share of amazing artwork, basilicas, and museums to get your culture fix.
 As with all Italian towns and cities, religion has played a key role in shaping the history and layout of Verona, and the city plays host to more than 40 churches.
 In terms of artistic and historical legacy, you will want to prioritise the 4 runs by Associazione Chiese Vive (the association of living churches); Basilica di Santa Anastasia, Cattedrale di Santa Maria Matricolare, and Chiesa di San Fermo Maggiore are all located within the city centre, whilst Basilica di San Zeno Maggiore is in the west of the city.
-Individually, these cost €3 each to enter, or €6 for an all-in-one ticket.
+Individually, these cost €3 each to enter, or €6 for an all-in-one ticket (prices correct at time of writing).
 If you are pushed for time, the cathedral is a must-do, containing artwork by the likes of Titian, a baptistry, plus the archaeological remains of one of the first basilicas ever built in Italy.

 Museo di Castelvecchio, accommodated in a medieval castle a short walk away from the cathedral, is well worth a visit.
 You can view a large selection of artistic and sculptural masterpieces spanning across the last 800 years, created by a wide variety of historical Italian artists.
 Make your way onto the roof of the fortress, where you can get a gorgeous view down the River Adige.